 - Physical punishment is never used.
 Instead, we provide a stimulating environment, in which we model correct behavior and redirect misbehavior.

-- We have outside control for children in the behaviors that they have lack of control in such as using some techniques for curbing child’s behavior and keeping away an angry child when she/ he wants to bit or hit another child.
+- We have outside control for children in behaviors that they have lack of control in, such as using some techniques for curbing a child’s behavior and keeping away an angry child when they want to bite or hit another child.

 - Caregivers will only physically intervene in a dangerous situation.